pvanhoof/dir-examples/README.md

 I consider it a necessity to ship API headers in a per API-version different location.
 This means that your API version number must be part of the include-path.
-This also implies that the pkg-config .pc file must also be versioned.
+This implies that the pkg-config .pc file must also be versioned.

 For example using earlier mentioned API-version 4.3, /usr/include/package-4.3